jonatanmv/sisnet/README.md

 # Disclaimer
 This project is a collection of my own ideas and prototypes as result of curiosity and desire to learn and share.
-As part of this process I make use of Github as a repository for reference and future evolutions or even forks.
+As part of this process I make use of Github as a repository for reference and future evolutions.

 The information used to develop this work has been extracted from public available websites, documents and applications.
 I will try to reference all of them.
 But please take into account that The Internet is a living creature si I can't guarantee that all the links will work correctly.
 They could be removed from servers or linked to a different resource.
 Under no circumstance I'll be responsible for any content generated using this project.
 Please, don't use this project to produce illegal, harmful or offensive content.